lexsf/toad/README.md

 Please **do** talk about Toad!
 Generating a buzz ahead of the first open release will be very beneficial.

-You may share your thoughts on social media in addition to screenshots and videos (but obviously no code from this repository). please use the hashtag `#toadai`.
+You may share your thoughts on social media in addition to screenshots and videos (but obviously no code from this repository).
+Please [tag me](https://github.com/willmcgugan) in your posts.

 I intend to release a first public version when there is enough core functionality.
 Progress has been good.
 So I would expect a release in December.